pomerium/pomerium/docs/reference/readme.md

 - Example: `email`,`groups`, `user`
 - Optional

-The JWT Claim Headers setting allows you to pass specific user session data down to downstream applications as HTTP request headers.
+The JWT Claim Headers setting allows you to pass specific user session data down to upstream applications as HTTP request headers.
 Note, unlike the header `x-pomerium-jwt-assertion` these values are not signed by the authorization service.

-Any claim in the pomerium session JWT can be placed into a corresponding header for downstream consumption.
+Any claim in the pomerium session JWT can be placed into a corresponding header for upstream consumption.
 This claim information is sourced from your Identity Provider (IdP) and Pomerium's own session metadata.
 The header will have the following format:

 `X-Pomerium-Claim-{Name}` where `{Name}` is the name of the claim requested.

-Use this option if you previously relied on `x-pomerium-authenticated-user-{email|user-id|groups}` for downstream authN/Z.
+Use this option if you previously relied on `x-pomerium-authenticated-user-{email|user-id|groups}`.

 ### Override Certificate Name